jordan52/sites/markdown/2014-12-10_oppenheimer.md

 ---
 {
-    "title": "Profound Thoughts from a Nuclear Physicist", "shortTitle": "Oppenheimer",
+    "title": "Profound Thoughts From a Nuclear Physicist", "shortTitle": "Oppenheimer",
     "summary": "Lighting a nuclear bomb is a lot like putting a hotfix into production.", "created": "2014-12-10",